dsimard/timezonedetect/README.md

 See the complete documentation in [timezonedetect.js](http://dsimard.github.com/timezonedetect/timezonedetect.js.html)

+## Testimonial

+> Finally, timezones in javascript done right.
+The world has been made a better place via this fine javascript library.

+_Garry Tan_, Partner with Y Combinator.
+Cofounder of Posterous. ([source](http://axonflux.com/finally-timezones-in-javascript-done-right))

 ## Install

 To __install for a website__, copy `timezonedetect.min.js` with the other javascript files of your project and include it.